-In order to complete the review of the Cannabis Dispensary ordinance and provide for time to introduce, and adopt, staff is proposing one final extension of the moratorium for ten (10) months, or until December 28, 2022.
-Staff anticipates that the City Council will have an opportunity to review and consider revisions to the existing ordinance as soon as April 11, 2022.
-The City Council may rescind the urgency ordinance extending the moratorium prior to its stated termination.
+In order to complete the review of the Cannabis Dispensary Ordinance and provide time for the introduction, adoption and to perfect an effective date, staff is proposing an extension of the moratorium for four months, or until March 8, 2022.
+Staff anticipates that the revised ordinance will be completed and presented to City Council for adoption either December 13, 2021 or January 10, 2022.
+The City Council may rescind the urgency ordinance prior to its stated termination.